cran-task-views/OfficialStatistics/OfficialStatistics2.md

     models.
 Variance estimation for means, totals and ratios can be done either by Taylor linearization or resampling (BRR, jackkife, bootstrap or user-defined).
--   The methods from the `r pkg("survey")` package are called from package `r pkg("srvyr")` using the dplyr syntax, i.e., piping, verbs like `group_by` and `summarize`, and other dplyr-inspired syntactic style when calculating summary statistics on survey data.
+-   Package `r pkg("robsurvey")` provides functions for the computation of robust (outlier-resistant) estimators of finite population characteristics (means, totals, ratios, regression, etc.) using weight reduction, trimming, winsorization and M-estimation.
+The package complements package `r pkg("survey")`.
+-   Package `r pkg("surveysd")` offers calibration, bootstrap and error estimation for complex surveys (incl. desings with rotational desings).

--   Package `r pkg("gustave")`.
-Provides a toolkit for analytical variance estimation in survey sampling.
+-   Package `r pkg("gustave")` provides a toolkit for analytical variance estimation in survey sampling.
--   Package `r pkg("laeken")` provides functions to estimate certain Laeken indicators (at-risk-of-poverty rate, quintile share ratio, relative median risk-of-poverty gap, Gini coefficient) including their variance for domains and strata using a calibrated bootstrap.
 -   The `r pkg("lavaan.survey")` package provides a wrapper function for packages `r pkg("survey")` and
     `r pkg("lavaan")`.
-It can be used for fitting structural equation models (SEM) on samples from complex designs.
-Using the design object functionality from package
+It can be used for fitting structural equation models (SEM) on samples from complex designs (clustering, stratification, sampling weights, and finite population corrections).
-    `r pkg("survey")`, lavaan objects are re-fit (corrected) with the `lavaan.survey()` function of package
+    Using the design object functionality from package `r pkg("survey")`, lavaan objects are re-fit (corrected) with the `lavaan.survey()` function.
+This function also accommodates replicate weights and multiply imputed datasets.
-    `r pkg("lavaan.survey")`.
-This allows for the
-    incorporation of clustering, stratification, sampling weights, and finite population corrections into a SEM analysis. `lavaan.survey()` also accommodates replicate weights and multiply imputed datasets.
--   Package `r pkg("vardpoor")` allows to calculate linearisation of several nonlinear population statistics, variance estimation of sample surveys by the ultimate cluster method, variance estimation for longitudinal and cross-sectional measures and measures of change for any stage cluster sampling designs.
+-   Package `r pkg("vardpoor")` allows to calculate linearisation of several nonlinear population statistics, variance estimation of sample surveys by the ultimate cluster method, variance estimation for longitudinal and cross-sectional measures, and measures of change for any stage cluster sampling designs.
 -   The package `r pkg("rpms")` fits a linear model to survey data in each node obtained by recursively partitioning the